← Back to writing

 Modern anti-bot solutions (Akamai, Cloudflare, DataDome) don’t just check if you are “human.”
 They perform a deep forensic audit of your technical stack.
 They profile your hardware, your network stack, and your JavaScript execution environment.
 If they find a single inconsistency, your session is flagged, and your intelligence gathering mission is compromised.

 To survive, you must move beyond “browser automation” and into Telemetry Evasion.
+This is not a side quest; it is core runtime work in systems like WingAgent and the broader collection and orchestration layer.
 This essay explores the layers of the silent arms race between automated agents and detection systems.

 1. TLS Fingerprinting (JA3/JA4)